Inconspicuous-Backup-Solutions-Dev-Team/Inconspicuous-Backup-Service/conf/README.md

 where the data comes from, it's time to write down where the backups will be stored.
 This task is done by the configuration files in "./conf/storages".
-Within this directory you’ll find another README.TXT file, that explains the content of storage configuration files in detail.
+Within this directory you’ll find another "README.md" file, that explains the content of storage configuration files in detail.

 In short, each storage configuration file represents a storage target